fmerg/pymerkle/USAGE.md

 ...                                                  # ...
 ```

 invoking `.update` internally.
-The latter is also invoked by the following methods.
+The latter is also internally invoked by the following methods.

 #### Whole file encryption